imadmali/data-engineering/razors.md

 🪒 Your prod role should be different than the role you develop with.

 🪒 Discuss the schema with stakeholders before you start.

+🪒 Use tools/frameworks that abstract your architecture rather than having one tool that does everything (where possible).